 7. Vigilius Mountain Resort.
 One of the world’s most energy-efficient hotels, Vigilius was fashioned into the South Tyrol mountainside out of wooden and glass, specially designed for low heat requirements, and fitted with a biomass electricity generator.

-And finally, here’s a vacation rental/self-catering property that goes the extra mile:
+And finally, here’s a vacation that goes the extra mile:

 Trevenna in Cornwall.
 Located in the middle of Bodmin Moor, it’s a collection of five luxurious wooden barns that have been given a massive eco overhaul, built and maintained to ensure that staying here entails no adverse environmental impact.